franekfranek/GalileuszSchool/README.md

 * Bootstrap 4.3.1

 ## Setup
-Please clone the the repo and type _dotnet run_ in your terminal.
+Please clone the the repo, go to project directory and type _dotnet run_ in your terminal.

 ## Features
 As a student we can: